 *Please note these courses are not listed in the order that they need to be taken.
 A more in-depth course structure, and course descriptions are available upon request.

 - Be a graduate of an accredited US or international law school

 - Demonstrate an excellent academic record, strong legal research and writing skills

 - Have a genuine interest in environmental, natural resources, or energy law

-- Hold or be about to obtain a law degree that would qualify them to apply to practice as a lawyer or judge in their home country (JD if in the US, otherwise LLB or the equivalent)
+- Hold, or be about to obtain, a law degree that would qualify an applicant to apply to practice as a lawyer or judge in their home country (JD if in the US, otherwise LLB or the equivalent)

 - actual bar membership is not required.